Life Insurance For Mums 2026 Prices

 Can you take out a single additional policy on your ex-husband or ex-wife?

-Taking out a policy without your ex-spouse knowing about it won’t be possible.
-Secret policies don’t exist, nor can they because consent is required for insurers to access medical records.
+Taking out an insurance policy without your ex-spouse knowing about it won’t be possible.
+Secret policies don’t exist, nor can they, because insurers require consent to access medical records.

 If an ex-spouse makes regular payments to you towards living expenses or a repayment mortgage, there would be a financial interest to ensure those payments with some type of life insurance policy.